 - Routes to parenthood

 This would include information on heterosexual, LGBTQ+ and single people with and without fertility issues, assisted conception techniques for family building, other routes to parenthood (such as adoption, fostering, step families) and living a life without children

 What it can and cannot do and how might it impact on how human beings are made in the future.

 We have had a lot of media coverage of the work of the Fertility Education Initiative – please see press and media for a full list.

 We have published a paper outlining our aims.

+In 2018/2019 Joyce worked on a project with the founders of Fertility Fest, Jessica Hepburn and Gabby Vautier called Modern Families looking at using the arts to deliver fertility education to young adults.
 In Feb/March 2018 the Modern Families team ran a week long workshop at the National Theatre to start the development of an arts based fertility education project that will hopefully be delivered in schools across the UK.
+The work was published.